Lasso Guarantees for Time Series Estimation Under Subgaussian Tails and $ \beta $-Mixing: Proofs for Subgaussian Random Vectors under -Mixing

 $ \tilde{\vc{Z}}_O := \cup_{j=1}^{\mu_T}\tilde{\vc{Z}}_{O_j} $($ \tilde{\vc{Z}}_E := \cup_{j=1}^{\mu_T}\tilde{\vc{Z}}_{E_j} $) denote the union of the odd(even) blocks.

 For the odd blocks: $\forall \, t>0$,

 Where the first inequality follows from \cite[Lemma 4.1]{yu1994rates} with $M=1$.
-By Fact \eqref{fact:subgaussExp}, the corresponding sub-exponential constant of each $\vertii{\tilde{\vc{Z}_{o_i}}}^2$ $\le a_T K$ where $K$ is the sub-exponential norm because of fact \ref{fact:subgaussExp}.
+By Fact \eqref{fact:subgaussExp}, the corresponding subexponential constant of each $\vertii{\tilde{\vc{Z}_{o_i}}}^2$ $\le a_T K$ where $K$ is the subexponential norm because of fact \ref{fact:subgaussExp}.
 With this, the second inequality follows from the Bernstein's inequality (Proposition \eqref{thm:Bernstein}) with some constant $C_B>0$.

 Then

 So,

 Taking the union bound over the odd and even blocks,